robertleifke/forex-swap/README.md

   <img src="./image/Puffin_3.png" alt="Puffin Logo" width="800">
 </p>

-### Covered calls on any ERC-20.
+### FX collars on EUROC/USDC.

-The smart contract suite is a Uniswap V4 hook and is inspired by @primitivefinance's open source [implementation](https://github.com/primitivefinance/rmm) of an oracle-free covered call and the [replicating market makers](https://arxiv.org/abs/2103.14769) paper that first proved a covered call strategy can be constructed using CFMMs.
+The smart contract suite is a Uniswap V4 hook and is inspired by @primitivefinance's open source [implementation](https://github.com/primitivefinance/rmm) and the [replicating market makers](https://arxiv.org/abs/2103.14769) paper that first proved any option strategy can be constructed using AMMs.

-## Liquidity Providers
+## Hedgers

 > ⚠️ **WARNING:** This code has not yet been audited.
 Use at your own risk.

-Liquidity providers earn sustainable yield from selling call options.
+Hedgers buy a FX collar by providing liquidity in EUROC/USDC on Puffin.
 Unlike in traditional options markets, **sellers** earn a premium perpetually.
 These premiums are paid by buyers who enjoy the *right but not obligation* to exercise the call option if it is in the money.
 To optimize the premiums earned, a batch auction can be implemented to match buyers and sellers.

-Puffin deploys a `market` instance for each pair.
+Puffin in theory deploy a `market` instance for each pair.
 Each `market` can handle any two arbitrary ERC-20 tokens.

 ## Set up